-The following guidelines are for information purposes only.
-We recommend seeking professional advice before attempting any rehabilitation.
+The following is for information purposes.
+We recommend seeking professional advice before attempting and rehabilitation.

 Exercises can begin as soon as pain allows but it is better to air on the side of caution and start later rather than too soon.
 Working the elbow too soon may just cause symptoms to return.